opensearch-project/documentation-website/_tuning-your-cluster/performance.md

 When you increase the refresh interval, the data node makes fewer API calls.
 To prevent [429 errors](https://repost.aws/knowledge-center/opensearch-resolve-429-error), it's a best practice to increase the refresh interval.

-If your application can tolerate increasing the amount of time between when a document gets indexed and when it becomes visible, you can increase the `index.refresh_interval` to a larger value, for example `30s`, or even disable it in a pure indexing scenario, in order to improve indexing speed.
+If your application can tolerate increasing the amount of time between when a document is indexed and when it becomes visible, you can increase the `index.refresh_interval` to a larger value, for example, `30s`, or even disable it in a pure indexing scenario in order to improve indexing speed.

 ## Index buffer size

-If the node is doing heavy indexing, ensure the index buffer size is large enough.
-You can set the index buffer size as a percentage of the java heap size or as the number of bytes.
+If the node is performing heavy indexing, ensure that the index buffer size is large enough.
+You can set the index buffer size to be either a percentage of the
+Java heap size or the number of bytes.
 In most cases, the default value of 10% of JVM memory is sufficient.
-You can try increasing it up to 25% for further improvement.
+You can try increasing it to up to 25% for further improvement.

 ## Concurrent merges